Ask a doctor about a prescription for TRAMADOL NORMON 50 mg HARD CAPSULES

 Children

-If you have a severe liver or kidney disease, treatment with this medicine is not recommended.
+If you have severe liver or kidney disease, treatment with this medicine is not recommended.
 If you have moderate liver or kidney disease, your doctor may prolong the dosing intervals.

-How and when to take Tramadol Normon?
+How and when should you take Tramadol Normon?

-The capsules are administered orally.
+The capsules are taken orally.

 For how long should you take Tramadol Normon?

-If you estimate that the effect of this medicine is too strong or too weak, inform your doctor or pharmacist.
+If you think the effect of this medicine is too strong or too weak, tell your doctor or pharmacist.

 If you take more Tramadol Normon than you should